 Are Wyandotte Chickens Friendly?

 Yes!
-This chicken breed is very friendly and loves to interact with humans.
+These chickens are friendly birds and they love to interact with humans.
 It’s always best to spend time with your flock when they’re chicks so they learn to recognize you as their friend – as they grow into adults, they’ll enjoy spending time with you more.

 The roosters aren’t aggressive, and the hens don’t “go broody” – and they’re always cheerful!
+If they do happen to go broody, and you let them, they do make great mothers.
 All in all, they make great pets!
 You can learn more about how to raise friendly chickens here.